Access To Medicine Foundation

 • News

-Foundation to share findings from diabetes report on children and young people at ISPAD 2025
+Foundation to share insights from diabetes report on children and young people at ISPAD 2025

 With global cases of type 1 diabetes in children on the rise, improving access to care in underserved regions of the world is urgent.
 At the ISPAD conference in Montreal, Emma Shiffman, Research Coordinator at the Access to Medicine Foundation, will present findings from the Diabetes Programme's most recent report.